Uiedbook/cradova/README.md

 function HelloMessage() {
   return div({
-    shouldUpdate: true,
     text: "Click to get a greeting",
     onclick() {
       const name = prompt("what are your names");
-      this.updateState({
-        text: name ? "hello " + name : "Click to get a greeting",
+      this.innerText = name ? "hello " + name : "Click to get a greeting";
-      });
     },
   });
 }